 EMERGENCY UK carries out activities of fundraising, raising awareness, communication and recruitment on behalf of EMERGENCY in the UK.

 As a limited company and registered charity, our accounts are independently examined and we also report to the Charity Commission, an independent body that regulates activities of charities in the UK.

-Projects in the field are managed by EMERGENCY from their offices in Milan, Rome and Venice.
+Projects in the field are operated by EMERGENCY from their offices in Milan, Rome and Venice.

-Funds donated to EMERGENCY UK will be used solely to fund and support EMERGENCY’s projects.
+The only projects that funds donated to EMERGENCY UK will be used to support will be those operated by EMERGENCY.